BaguetteBoiTuna/NTPU/2024-10-07-cib_w4_homework_dante.md

 Last year I had a pretty big project where multiple people had to do their own part of the work.
 The issue was that there was this one guy in the group that did not do anything (we had 3 months to work on the project).
 Kept not responding and saying he was going to work on his part and proceeded to not do anything.
 I tried to get this guy kicked from the group but the schools administration did not bother doing anything.
 At the end of the project we learned that the guy was on vacation far from France and even with this information the school did nothing.

 If i could go back in time I would have just not let this guy join the group project because it was a lost case and a disaster trying to work with him.

+## Writing rule and international etiquettes

+### Writing rule

+Avoid excessive use of exclamation points.
+While trying to emphasize on excitement or urgency, using too any exclamation points can have the opposite effect making it overly dramatic or sound insincere.